adoptium/infrastructure/ansible/playbooks/nagios/README.md

 **IMPORTANT!**

-Currently the Nagios server installation playbook has only been developed and tested on Ubuntu 22.04.
-Changes will be required if you wish to install a Nagios Server on a different host O/S/
+Currently the Nagios server (4.4.7) installation playbook has only been developed and tested on Ubuntu 22.04.
+Changes will be required if you wish to install a Nagios Server on a different host OS

 Ensure to update the ansible.cfg and nagios_inventory.yml files before running this playbook.